AsaCooperStickland/Optimizer_Visualisers/README.md

 ![Five Adam runs](https://github.com/AsaCooperStickland/Optimizer_Visualisers/blob/master/images/func.png)

-If we choose 100 points between 0 and 1, and work out the error between the true function (with a = 0.25 and b = 0.75) and our guess for what a and b are.
+Say we have 100 points between 0 and 1, and work out the error between the true function (with a = 0.25 and b = 0.75) and our guess for what a and b are.
 When we map out the errors it looks like this:

 ![Five Adam runs](https://github.com/AsaCooperStickland/Optimizer_Visualisers/blob/master/images/true_error.png)

 There's obviously a minimum at a = 0.25, b = 0.75 where the error goes to zero, and it looks like a = 0.8, b = 1.0 is not a terrible fit.

 ## Comparing Optimizers